joseeden/joeden/docs/018-Observability/020-Elastic-Stack/002-Setting-up/001-Using-Vagrant-and-VirtualBox.md

 Since we're using virtual machines on a Windows computer, we can set the memory limit used by Elasticsearch.

-1. Login to Node1 and edit the config file:
+1. Login to Node 1 and edit the config file:

     ```bash
     sudo vi /etc/default/elasticsearch